Basilica of Santa Maria Assunta, Alcamo

 Bell tower contiguous with the church.

 Triptych of Our Lady between the Saints Philip and James.

-The Basilica of Santa Maria Assunta ("Our Lady's Assumption", also called mother church) is a 14th-century basilica in Alcamo, province of Trapani, Sicily, southern Italy.
-It is named after the Assumption.
+The Basilica of Saint Mary of the Assumption (Italian: Basilica of Santa Maria Assunta) is a 14th-century basilica in Alcamo, province of Trapani, Sicily, southern Italy.
+It is dedicated to the Blessed Virgin Mary assumed into Heaven.

+Pope Paul VI raised the shrine to the status of Minor Basilica via the Pontifical decree Qui Consideret Quamvis on 13 May 1969.
+The decree was signed and notarized by Cardinal Luigi Traglia.

 History

 The Church in the first years of the 20th century: it is visible the high part of the bell tower, modified in 1942, and the dome's majolica coating.

 The first mother church of Alcamo, positioned on the north side of the quarter of San Vito, was first dedicated to Our Lady Source of Mercy (Santa Maria Fonte della Misericordia, 1200) and then to Our Lady with the Star (Madonna della Stella).
 This Church is still existing under the name of Santa Maria della Stella, though in a state of abandonment.

 In 1332, the inhabitants of quarter of San Vito moved near the castle of the Counts of Modica, and for this reason a new mother church was built in the same place where the present one is located and it is dedicated to Our Lady of the Assumption.
 This church opened to worship in 1402, was built in a Catalan-Gothic style with a nave and two side aisles and had a wooden ceiling and side chapels not aligned.
 It was enlarged and modified in 1471, 1530-1558 and 1581.

 Today we can only see the bell tower with double lancet windows (restored in 1942), the chapel of the Holy Thorn and the Baptistery.